bvds/andes/docs/guides/manager_guide/README.md

 and can be any length.</li>
 <li>PIN Minimum Length - The least number of numbers a user can enter
 to be authenticated in the Space client.
 The default is 6 digits.</li>
-<li>PIN Lock After Attempts - The number of tries a user gets to supply
+<li>Lock Out After Failed PIN Attempts - The number of tries a user gets to supply
 the correct PIN value before being locked out.
 The default is 10 attempts.
 If a user is locked out, the user must re-enter their username and password to gain access to the Space client.</li>
-<li>Maximum Idle Time for PIN Challenge - Maximum duration that a device can use
+<li>Max Time Working Offline Before Automatic Log Out - Maximum duration that a user can
-Sencha Space offline before being automatically logged off.
-The duration can be set to an amount of minutes.</li>
+perform other activities outside the Space Client before being automatically logged off.
+The duration can be set to an amount of minutes, hours, days, weeks, or months.</li>
 <li>Save - Save settings.</li>
 </ol>
 {@img ManagerSettingsSecPolicy.png}<br></li>